Styria-Digital/confgetti/README.md

 #### 2. "Slightly less n00b" way

-Most common way of variables management, especially in Docker world, is to assign necessary varibles into container environment via Docker runner and then getting them from application by checking value of some agreed and known environment key name.
+Most common way of variables management, especially in Docker world, is to assign necessary variables into container environment via Docker runner and then get them from application code by checking value of some agreed and known environment key name.

 If we put aside security problem of such approach (yes, environment variables could be readable by malicious user), there is still one more common and frustrating problem: A bunch of sensitive variables that need to be correctly passed each time as our Docker container is restarted or redeployed.

 Each time you need to pass those **12** variables to `docker` command, and even with `docker-compose` you still need to declare those variables in `docker-compose.yml` file which returns us to previous **"King of n00bs" way**.

-Here we have just one simple web app, imagine size of problem on some cluster of web apps.
-Your DevOps(oftenly you) will hate you.
+Do not forget, we are dealing with just one simple web app.
+Imagine a size of the problem on some cluster of web apps.
+Your DevOps(in most cases you) will hate you.

 ## The Solution